zzt108/vectool/README.md

 2. **Export to Single File:** Use the "Convert to single file" section to generate DOCX, MD, or PDF files from selected folders.
 3. **Retrieve Git Changes:** Click the "Get Git Changes" button to analyze and save Git changes from selected folders.
 4. **Upload to LLM:** Take the generated single file and upload it to your preferred LLM chat interface for analysis, questions, or code review.

-### Planned Features (TODO)

-- Done: Add recent generated files list with drag n drop functionality
-- Done: Review/Edit configuration settings on the Settings tab.
-- Done: Store configured values with each project (exclusions, etc.).
-- Utilize perplexity API to get git commit message
-- Add ability to drag to the recent documents grid docs from the file system
-- Add console commands (git log, build, dotnet test, etc) with redirection to a text file, and addint to the recent file list
-- Link recent files entries to the active vector store on creation
-- Add ability to filter the recent documents grid docs by vector store, sort by coluns, etc.
-- Git repo branch should be part of the vector store linking key.
-- **Progress Bar Enhancements** - **Need VS Code styling**

-1. **Error Handling UI System**
-2. **VS Code Theme System**

 ### Contributing